-Mesothelioma is often considered an old man’s disease.
-While it’s true that a higher percentage of older men develop this rare and deadly cancer than other groups of people, there are many ways in which children and teenagers can be exposed to asbestos and develop mesothelioma at a young age.
+Mesothelioma and other asbestos-related diseases are often considered diseases of old men.
+Older men develop asbestos-related illnesses at a higher rate than other groups of people.
+However, there are many ways in which children and teenagers can be exposed to asbestos.
+In some cases, asbestos exposure in children can lead to the development of mesothelioma at a young age.

 Natural Asbestos Exposure